About the course

 The study of ancient Egyptian language and textual culture lies at the heart of the degree and is generally a major component of Syllabus A. The principal focus throughout is on detailed familiarity with the primary sources, studied in the original language and through the original manuscripts where possible, and with various methods and approaches.
 Use of a range of interpretive and analytical approaches to the primary sources is integral to the course, including, for example, historiographical and/or literary-critical frameworks; overall there is an emphasis on texts as artefacts in a material context.

 The syllabus can also be designed with an archaeological and/or material-culture focus.
 You will have the opportunity to develop your skills in working with Egyptian artefacts from the extensive and diverse collections of the Ashmolean Museum.
 The MPhil dissertation, written during the second year, will give you the opportunity to identify and design your own research project and to develop advanced research skills.

 The MPhil is a very intensive course.
 For example, you must treat the university vacations as integral parts of your work time and you will be expected to take relatively limited holidays.
 From the start of your course you should also think about whether you need to do fieldwork in Egypt or elsewhere and when this will best be done.
 Where possible, if you have not been to Egypt before you should ideally try to visit before the end of the course, even as a tourist.

 In the second year, you should expect to spend the Easter vacation finishing your dissertation, which must be submitted half way through Trinity term.
-Depending on the course design, there can also be a take-home examination by the end of Hilary term of the second year.
-Research essays that are to be revised and assessed for another element in the course must also be completed and handed in during that term.
+Depending on the course design, there can also be a take-home examination at the start of Trinity term of the second year.
+Research essays that are to be revised and assessed for another element in the course must also be completed and handed in by the end of Hilary term of the second year.